 Nasa leader Raila Odinga, who is said to have received most of his campaign funding from Jimmy, reportedly spent the night at the premises.
-This was seen as a move to prevent law enforcers from bringing in more sophisticated tools, or probably flattening the place.
+This was seen as a move to prevent law enforcers from bringing in more guns and rifles, or probably flattening the place.

 Hours after police were confirmed to have left, Jimmy Wanjigi emerged from his bunker and took selfies with people waiting in his house.